 THE REICH CONTINUES

-Farrell mentions Nick Redfern’s The Body Snatchers in the Desert some believe was the basis of the Kecksburg, Penn., and UFO Crash of December 9, 1965.
+Farrell mentions Nick Redfern’s The Body Snatchers in the Desert in which the UFO case portrayed, some believe, was the basis of the Kecksburg, Pennsylannia UFO Crash of December 9, 1965.
 Others say that the December 29, 1980 Cash-Landrum UFO craft sighted were more experiments with this technology.
 The US has been actively involved in duplication this technology through Project Winterhaven and Sky Vaulty, as well as other secret projects.